-While the year 3 and 4 clinical years lack the considerable testing demands that are a hallmark of pre-clinical training (and Step 1), exams persist (notably in the form of SHELF assessments and Steps 2CK & CS) and resources for new challenges emerge to broaden the trainee toolbox (or academic 'black bag.')
+While the year 3 and 4 clinical years lack the considerable testing demands that are a hallmark of pre-clinical training (and Step 1), exams persist (notably in the form of SHELF assessments and Step 2CK) and resources for new challenges emerge to broaden the trainee toolbox (or academic 'black bag.')

 Balancing the development of clinical competencies, with expanding medical knowledge, residency options, and patient-centered care highlight the challenges and rewards of these concluding Undergraduate Medical Education (UME) years.

-The resources, information, and C-Q-A recommendations below represent the collective input of staff and preceeding classes (check out the Words from the Wise) to help you build the best possible academic 'black bag' for success in the clinical years.
+The resources, information, and C-Q-A recommendations below represent the collective input of staff and preceding classes (check out the Words from the Wise) to help you build the best possible academic 'black bag' for success in the clinical years.
 All the best!

 Shelf vs Non-shelf Rotations

 |Shelf||Non-shelf||No exam/No Shelf|

 |OB/Gyn||Int.
 Med (EKG)||Emergency Med|

 C - Content Resources